 - Hepititis B vaccine (series of 3 doses given at appropriate intervals),

 - Hepititis A vaccine (series of 2 doses given at appropriate intervals),

 - Mantoux test for tuberculosis

 To demonstrate adequate immunization against each disease, you must present a certificate of immunization from the physician, nurse, public health official, or school provider who administered the immunization.
 The proof must specify the immunizing agent and the date it was administered.
 School health records are usually accepted to meet these requirements.
-Students may be exempt from the immunization requirement for one of the following reasons:

 - A physician’s statement declaring that vaccination is medically inadvisable

 A medical exemption may be granted upon receipt of a completed form, signed and certified by a licensed healthcare provider, who is not related to the submitter, and whose specialty is appropriate to the associated condition.
 The Office of Health Services will review all exemption requests, and approval is not guaranteed.
 After a request has been reviewed and processed, students will be notified via their MMA email address if an exemption has been granted.